 Below you will find a list of frequently asked questions regarding the Virginia Henderson Global Nursing e-Repository (the Henderson Repository).
-The Henderson Repository is a free resource of the Honor Society of Nursing, Sigma Theta Tau International ("STTI").
+The Henderson Repository is a free resource of the Honor Society of Nursing, Sigma Theta Tau International ("Sigma").

 What is the Henderson Repository and what will I find here?

 The Henderson Repository is a free, online service that collects, preserves, and disseminates digital materials related to all aspects of nursing research.
 In 2012, the repository expanded to include full-text submissions, adding a new dimension to its robust collection of nearly 40,000 study and presentation abstract-only entries.

 Unlike a scholarly journal, the Henderson Repository is not bound by parameters such as topic limitations, page allowances and a set publication schedule.
 The repository also allows the author or authors to retain copyright to their work.
 Items submitted to the collections under the Independent Submissions Community are peer-reviewed to ensure quality control standards are met.

 The Henderson Repository differs from a research database in that, while the Henderson Repository may contain previously published items in accordance with publisher/journal self-archiving policies, it will also contain previously unpublished items.
 These resources include, but are not limited to:

 ♦ Faculty-created learning objects

 What are your collection development policies?

 Repositories do not adhere to traditional library materials acquisition policies; instead they grow organically as authors choose, if and when, to submit items while retaining copyright to their own materials (i.e., self-archiving).
 Items will post to the repository after they have gone through the peer-review or approval process as designated by their specific collection policies and upon processing by the Henderson Repository librarian.